SnowFleix/Xamarin-Meal-Planner/README.md

 Once opening the solution if you haven't got a Rapid API key for spoonacular or a spoonacular API key go request one, they're free.
 To fully use the UI elements of the app you will also need a SyncfusionLicense from https://www.syncfusion.com/xamarin-ui-controls you can get a 30 day free trial.

-You need to add your own API keys in the Repository class under Assets->Data->Repository.cs
+You need to add your own API keys in the Repository class under Assets->Data->Repository.cs If you choose to use the spoonacular API key rather than the rapidAPI like I did you will have to change some of the code in the SpoonacularAPI class to allow the app to request from there rather than RapidAPI

 ### Installing